 Why Odd Vests?

-You may wonder why you would want to invest money into odd vests if you could just get a three piece suit.
+You may wonder why you would want to invest money into odd vests if you could just get a three-piece suit.
 Well, the advantage of odd vests is that they expand your wardrobe in size and flexibility.
 If you are just starting out and you have a total of 2 jackets and one suit, and you invest in 3 odd vests rather than one additional jacket, you can now create 27 different outfits!
 If you had bought a jacket, you would just have four outfits.
 So, contrasting odd vests can have a substantial impact on your wardrobe without breaking the bank.
 Even if you have a large number of suits and jackets, a few odd waistcoats will allow you to create a lot of new outfits.
-To prove my point just look the the following pictures.
+To prove my point just look the following pictures.
 The jacket is the same, but because of the vest and accessories, the look is quite different.

 The Lighter Colored Odd Vest

 When you start wearing odd vests you may wonder what colors work best with your suits or jackets.
-My suggestion is to begin with a solid colored vest that is lighter than your suit or jacket because it is very versatile and will almost always look magnificent.
-Historically, dapper gents would wear white gilets or vests with their daywear and even today a white vest in either flannel or or worsted looks fantastic with navy or charcoal suits.
+My suggestion is, to begin with a solid colored vest that is lighter than your suit or jacket because it is very versatile and will almost always look magnificent.
+Historically, dapper gents would wear white gilets or vests with their daywear and even today a white vest in either flannel or worsted looks fantastic with navy or charcoal suits.
 At the same time, white stains very easily and sand tones, buff or dove grey work very well and are more flexible.

 Important Characteristics of a Vest